oliverwilms/iris-log-viewer/README.md

 To exit the terminal, do any of the following:

 ```
-Enter HALT or H (not case-sensitive)
+Enter h, halt, HALT or H (not case-sensitive)
 ```

 ## Running unit tests